yanshifeng08/oss/intl.en-US/SDK Reference/Go/Bucket tagging.md

 }
 ```

-## Obtain the tags added for a bucket {#section_5t2_so5_jl8 .section}
+## Obtain the tags added to a bucket {#section_5t2_so5_jl8 .section}

-You can run the following code to obtain the tags added for a bucket:
+You can run the following code to obtain the tags added to a bucket:

 ``` {#codeblock_pm3_rii_byw}
 package main